-When it comes to paying off debt, there’s many trains of thought.
+When it comes to paying off debt, there are many trains of thought.
 So how do you attack it, so you don’t derail?
-Well, we’ll look at a couple ways.
+Well, we’ll look at a couple of ways.

 Paying off your highest interest debt first

 Using this method, you list all your debts in order of their annual percentage rates (APR) from highest to lowest.
 The interest on some high-interest credit cards and pay-day loans will eat up any payments you make at an alarming rate and only end up going towards paying the interest on the loan and not your principle.
 So if you have a lot of high-interest debt, this is where to start.

 But be conscious of the “real” interest rates when writing these down, not introductory rates that your credit card may offer.
 Also, beware of hidden fees and consider any tax incentives that usually favour things like student loans, especially when the loans you’re comparing have similar balances and interest rates.
 In Canada, you can claim the interest portion of your student loans on your taxes (up to 15%, as of this writing), plus other educational tax incentives.